maarten-vandeperre/developer-hub-documentation/README.md

 ### Enable Component scanning (i.e., catalog entity) from GitHub
+In order to enable software templates (for GitHub), the only first thing you'll need to do, is configuring a GitHub application that has the permission to create Git repositories (see [How to configure GitHub applications](README-ConfigureGithubApplication.md)).

 In order to enable component scanning from GitHub to Developer Hub (i.e., catalog entity type Component), you'll need to execute the following steps:
 1. Enable the Catalog Backend Module GitHub plugin by applying the following yaml to the dynamic plugins configuration (on anchor_01):